Francesco Caccianiga

-Francesco Caccianiga (1700–1781) was an Italian painter and engraver.
+Francesco Caccianiga (6 August 1700 – 14 March 1781) was an Italian painter and engraver.

+Biography

-He was born in Milan.
+Francesco Caccianiga was born in Milan.
 In Bologna, he became a pupil of Marcantonio Franceschini.
 He afterwards visited Rome, where he established himself under the patronage of Marcantonio Borghese, 5th Prince of Sulmona, for whom he executed some considerable works in the Palazzo and the Villa Borghese.
 His principal works are at Ancona, where he painted several altar-pieces, among them, Marriage of the Virgin and Last Supper.
 A few engravings by him are known, one being The Death of Lucretia.
 He died in Rome.